P34R1/P34R1/README.md

 ## 👋 Thanks for stopping by

-I'm Pearl (He/Him), I'm a self-taught programmer from Canada 🍁, Ontario.
+I'm Pearl (He/Him), I'm a self-taught programmer from Canada 🍁.
 Feel free to ask me about any of my projects.

 ## 📚 Socials